Brooke Jenkins: Early life and education

 Jenkins grew up in Union City, California.
 She was raised by her mother because shortly after her birth, her father had to leave the country due to his student visa status.
 Her father is from El Salvador.
-She received a Bachelor of Arts from the University of California, Berkeley and a Juris Doctor from the University of Chicago Law School.
+She received a Bachelor of Arts from the University of California, Berkeley, and a J.D. degree from the University of Chicago Law School.